A Bankruptcy Lawyer Near You

 - Medical Debts & Disabilities – Medical debts are dischargeable when you file a Chapter 7 bankruptcy.
 If you are receiving Social Security Disability or VA Disability, that income is not considered in determining whether you qualify for a Chapter 7 bankruptcy.
 Other options may also be available to help you take care of your debt.
 Erin and her legal team can discuss your situation and advise you on the best path forward.

 - Bankruptcy and Lawsuits – If you have been served with a lawsuit filed by a creditor to collect delinquent debt, filing a bankruptcy case will allow you to stop that lawsuit and discharge that debt.
 If that creditor has placed a lien impairing the title to your home, Erin will obtain a Court Order from the Bankruptcy Court removing that lien.

 - Tax Debt – Erin and her team work with the IRS to help those in debt overcome their tax burdens.
 Many people believe that tax debt is not dischargeable in a bankruptcy case.
 That is not true.
 Personal income taxes are dischargeable if those taxes were due more than three years ago and other requirements are met.
-Erin help clients meet those requirements and discharge debt owed to the IRS.
+Erin helps clients meet those requirements and discharge the debt owed to the IRS.
 She also works closely with a Certified Public Accountant who helps clients with delinquent returns and other accounting needs.

 About the Killeen Office

-Directions to Our Killeen Office
+Directions to the Killeen Office

 - From the North, the easiest way is to take TX-36 S, get on I-35 S for approximately 3 miles outside of Temple, then I-14/US-190 W to East Central Texas Expressway in Killeen.
 Finally, take the W.S.
 Young exit and continue on the access road until just past W.S Young Dr. The office will be on the right.